launchdarkly-labs/context-migration/README.md

 * `LD_HOST`: A different LaunchDarkly host if not using the commercial production site.
 Defaults to `https://app.launchdarkly.com`.
 * `PROJECT_KEY`: The LaunchDarkly project key.
 Defaults to `default`.
 * `ENVIRONMENT_KEY`: The LaunchDarkly environment key.
 Defaults to `production`.
+* `FLAGS`: A comma-separated list of flag keys to migrate.
+Defaults to migrating all flags.
 * `SCHEMA_FILE`: The relative path to a YAML file containing the mapping from your user schema to your custom contexts schemas.
 Defaults to no file.
 * `MIGRATE`: When specified, the script creates approvals for all flags which are safe to migrate.
 When unspecified, the script instead runs an informative dry-run.
 The value can be set to anything such as `true` - so long as it is not blank or omitted.
 * `BACKUP_MAINTAINER_MEMBER`: The member id of the user who should be notified about approvals for flags where no maintainer is set.
 Defaults to none.
 You can get the member id by extracting it from the URL on the manage member page.